The Engine settings control what and how PingPlotter sends data.

-The "Packet Type" settings allows you to pick what kind of data you want to send to tailor PingPlotter to your network needs.
-PingPlotter supports 4 packet types:·
+This setting allows you to pick what kind of data packet you want to send to tailor PingPloter Cloud to your network needs.
+The supported packet types are:

 This option allows you to fine-tune your performance a little.
-When PingPlotter sends out a packet, it waits a certain amount of time for a response.
-The longer it waits, the more resources it needs to use (to keep sockets open), but the more likely that it will get a response By default, PingPlotter will wait for 3 seconds for any packet to return.
-If the packet doesn't return in 3 seconds, then it is counted as a lost packet.
-If patience isn't one of your virtues, you can turn this down somewhat.
-No matter what your value is here, timed out packet will show with the time "9999."
+When PingPlotter Cloud sends out a packet, it waits a certain amount of time for a response.
+The longer it waits, the more resources it needs to use (to keep sockets open), but the more likely that it will get a response.

-Because of the performance enhancements offered by PingPlotter, it's unlikely that this option needs to be changed.
-If it's set too low, it can cause misleading data to be generated.
+Due to the performance enhancements offered by PingPlotter Cloud, compared to its desktop counterpart, it's unlikely that this option needs to be changed.
+If it's set too low, it can result in misleading data.

 This can be an interesting number to manipulate.
 It's really meant for "advanced" users, so you don't NEED to change it.

-PingPlotter sends out multiple packets at the same time and times everything at once.
-Actually, it leaves a tiny interval between each packet so as not to completely saturate your bandwidth when it sends out 30 packets.
-This time interval is adjusted by this parameter.
-Most of the time, 25ms is good.
-This falls within realm of what a 28.8 modem can perform.
+PingPlotter Cloud sends out multiple packets at the same time and times everything at once.
+Actually, it leaves a tiny interval between each packet so as not to completely saturate your bandwidth when it sends out 30 packets from your Agent.
+This time interval is adjusted by the Packet Send Delay.
+Most of the time, Auto is good.
 If you've adjusted your packet size, or your connection to the internet is really slow, you might want to crank this number up a little.
 If you have just oodles of bandwidth, you can crank it down a little.
-Be aware that a too-small number can adversely affect your data.
+Be aware that a too-small number can adversely affect how your data is represented.

-The Packet Size can make a considerable difference in latency performance.
+The size of a packet can make a considerable difference in latency performance.
 Normally, you want to use a relatively small number here.
-The default is 56 bytes, but in some cases you might need to lower this (especially on TCP port 80 packets, which sometimes get dropped unless they are 40 bytes).
-1500 is lot of data, and should be used with great care.
-A 1500 byte packet means PingPlotter will be sending out 30-50 K per second worth of data, which can cause its own problems (and makes measuring latency more challenging).
+The default is 56 bytes, but in some cases, you might need to lower this (especially on TCP port 80 packets, which sometimes get dropped unless they are 40 bytes).
+1500 bytes is a lot of data and should be used with great care.
+A 1500 byte packet means that an Agent will be sending out 30-50 K per second worth of data, which can cause its own problems (and makes measuring latency more challenging).